philbooth/complexity-report/README.md

 The current plan is
-to add Halstead complexity measures and then just focus on improving the calculations by throwing more and more test cases together.
+to add Halstead complexity measures and the Maintainability Index, then just focus on improving the calculations by throwing more and more test cases together.
 If you think there's anything else I should look at, please raise an issue or,